-First of all, what is a popup, and what it does do and how to create a popup that converts?
+First of all, what is a popup, what it does do and how to create a popup that converts?

 A popup is a small form that appears when a visitor tries to exit a page or after browsing a page for a certain time.
 The goal of a popup is to capture more subscribers to be added to the email list.